Taxation of Trusts and their Beneficiaries

 Trust Property Distributions

 Trust property distributions are based on the adjusted tax basis of the property rather than its fair market value (FMV) when it is distributed.
-The beneficiary's basis in the property is equal to the carryover basis of the trust and the beneficiary's holding period for the property includes the holding period for the trust.
+The beneficiary's basis in the property = the carryover basis of the trust, and the beneficiary's holding period for the property includes the holding period for the trust.

 Trust Termination